 Partial Disability Coverage enables you to see patients part time and work a reduced number of hours, if you’re able to, while still receiving benefits for a partial disability.

-Cost of Living Adjustments help try to keep disability benefits consistent with inflation through annual increases.
+Cost of Living Adjustments may help to keep disability benefits consistent with inflation through annual post-disability increases.

 Own Occupation is a definition of disability covering disabilities that prevent you from working in the specific occupation you’ve been trained for and are currently working in.

-Treloar & Heisel and Treloar & Heisel Property and Casualty are divisions of Treloar & Heisel, Inc.
+Treloar & Heisel and Treloar & Heisel Property and Casualty are divisions of Treloar & Heisel, LLC.

-Insurance products are offered through Treloar & Heisel, Inc.
+Insurance products are offered through Treloar & Heisel, LLC.

 These definitions are provided for general informational purposes only and are not binding.
 For the binding definitions, please review your insurance policy contract.
 Definitions may vary.
 Please consult with a licensed insurance professional.